leafo/lua-enet/docs/index.md

 Attempts to dequeue an incoming packet for this peer.
 Returns `nil` if there are no packets waiting.
 Otherwise returns two values: the string representing the packet data, and the channel the packet came from.

+### `peer:round_trip_time(value)`
+Returns or sets the current round trip time (i.e. ping).
+If value is nil the current value of the peer is returned.
+Otherwise the value roundTripTime is set to the specified value and returned.

+Enet performs some filtering on the round trip times and it takes some time until the parameters are accurate.

+### `peer:round_trip_time(value)`
+Returns or sets the round trip time of the previous round trip time computation.
+If value is nil the current value of the peer is returned.
+Otherwise the value lastRoundTripTime is set to the specified value and returned.

+Enet performs some filtering on the round trip times and it takes some time until the parameters are accurate.

+### `limit, minimum, maximum peer:timeout(limit, minimum, maximum)`
+Returns or sets the parameters when a timeout is detected.
+This is happens either after a fixed timeout or a variable timeout of time that takes the round trip time into account.
+The former is specified with the `maximum` parameter.

+Parameters:

+  * `limit` a factor that is multiplied with a value that based on the average round trip time to compute the timeout limit
+  * `minimum` timeout value in milliseconds that a reliable packet has to be acknowledged if the variable timeout limit was exceeded
+  * `maximum` fixed timeout in milliseconds for which any packet has to be acknowledged

+See official enet documentation for detailed description.

 </div>

 <a name="license"></a>